Hi, I am Rudolf, and I am the producer and host of the Thoth-Hermes Podcast and website.

 Fields of special interest include Sacred Geometry and the implication of sound and music in the Occult Arts.
 I am mostly working the Art as a solitaire worker, but maintain links to several occult groups.

 I live in Austria close to its capital Vienna, and worked in the performing arts world for 40 years.
 Since 2017, I am now fulltime working as Funeral Celebrant, and also as a writer.
-You can also find an contact me on Facebook (click here).
-And you can also hear me as Greg Kaminsky’s co-host on his wonderful podcast “Occult of Personality”.
+You can also find and contact me on Facebook (click here).
+And you can also hear me from time to time as Greg Kaminsky’s co-host on his wonderful podcast “Occult of Personality”.

-In February 2020, I will launch my second podcast, exploring the Realm of Death, THANATONAUTS (www.thanatonauts.com)
+In the fall of 2020, I will launch my second podcast, exploring the Realm of Death, THANATONAUTS (www.thanatonauts.com)

 Give us your feedback!